mstack/bootcamp-azure-cosmosdb/readme.md

 <a name="run-queries-using-query-explorer"></a>
-##  Run queries using the Cosmos DB Query Explorer
+##  Run queries using the Cosmos DB Data Explorer
-The Cosmos DB **Query Explorer** enables you to create, edit, and run queries against a Cosmos DB collection.
-The Query Explorer can be launched from the Azure Portal from any of the Cosmos DB account, database, and collection blades.
+The Cosmos DB **Data Explorer** enables you to create, edit, and run queries against a Cosmos DB collection.
+The Data Explorer can be launched from the Azure Portal from any of the Cosmos DB account, database, and collection blades.

-1. Near the bottom of each Cosmos DB blade you can find the **Query Explorer** under the *Collections* group.
+1. In each Cosmos DB blade you can find the **Data Explorer**.

-	![Screenshot 013 - Query Explorer][13]
+2. Select the Database and Collection you created in the previous section followed by the 'New SQL Query' button.

-2. Select the Database and Collection you created in the previous section.
+    > The 'New SQL Query' button appears when you select the Collection (for instance Products).

-    > If you only have a single database and collection they will be selected for you.
+	![Screenshot 013 - Data Explorer][13]

 3. Try running following queries, and examine the query results: